 You can’t be sure your OTT platform can deliver top-notch viewing experiences without function-testing it, which validates the solution against the tech requirements.
 This way, you’ll ensure glitch-free operation of every OTT component, including functionality like EPG, time shift, recommendations, and sharing.

 Functional testing is also key to verifying complex business rules and OTT workflows such as content ingestion, encoding, transcoding, editing, management, playout, monetization, and more.
-And comprehensive testing of multi-screen apps — including STB and Smart TV testing — will help you make sure your solution perfectly operates on every platform and resolution.
+And comprehensive testing of multi-screen apps — including STB and Smart TV testing &Mdash; will help you make sure your solution perfectly operates on every platform and resolution.

 Optimizing the big-screen TV focus stands out as a complex task within the variety of OTT platform functionalities, demanding precise scrutiny of the user experience.
 Employing a meticulous methodology, QA engineers guarantee its concentration on essential UI elements, while adhering faithfully to the designated UX flow.
 Shifting gears to mobile OTT applications, a high emphasis is placed on scrutinizing the prowess to seamlessly download content, requiring a nuanced approach to quality assurance.